Skip to content

 Along with Ittan Partner, in addition to contributing to solving the social issue that is the aim of the project, Casio hopes that the awareness and learning of these employees will promote understanding of people with disabilities and lead to new projects, products and services designed to solve social issues.
 Harvested rice was provided in employee cafeterias to spread awareness of this activity within the company and also given to children’s cafeterias close to Casio headquarters.

-Due to the COVID-19 pandemic, employee volunteers were not able to take part in the farm work in fiscal 2021 and fiscal 2022.
-However, the work resumed in June 2022, with 20 Casio employees and their family members taking part in the rice planting experience.
-In October 2022, 17 Casio employees and their family members took part in harvesting rice.
+In June 2023, 24 Casio employees and their family members took part in the rice planting experience.
+In October 2023, 19 Casio employees and their family members took part in harvesting rice.

 Participants of all ages harvest rice and hang it to dry over the rice paddy